Keppel Sands, Queensland: History

 Mount Barlow Provisional School opened in 1903 and became Mount Barlow State School on 1 January 1909.
 It was renamed Sandhills State School about 1930 and then renamed Keppel Sands State School about 1938.

 Keppel Sands Post Office opened on 1 September 1927.

-Near to Keppel Sands is Joskeleigh which was home to a large South Sea Islander community, imported as indentured labourers from various islands in Melanesia and Polynesia.

 Between 2008 and 2013, Keppel Sands and the rest of Shire of Livingstone was within the Rockhampton Region.